 Read a small sampling of what some of these successfully YP leaders have said about the process and what it has done to change their lives.

-Your local high school or college is a great resource for finding future members of your association, especially if the school has a Construction Management program or an affiliated NAHB Student Chapter.
+A local high school or college is a great resource for finding future members of your association, especially if the school has a Construction Management program or an affiliated NAHB Student Chapter.
 Students are eager to learn about careers and job opportunities in the trades, architecture and similar areas.

 Meet with your Board to develop a plan and then visit the schools on your list with flyers and an HBA representative to engage the students in a fun, interactive discussion about the industry.